Mental Health Therapy in Ohio

 In Person

-Dean Leav is a Psychologist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-They accept American Express, Check, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
+Ben Dickstein is a Psychologist, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Ben has experience working with Aviation Professionals, Bisexual People, Deaf People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, and Transgender People.
+Ben is in-network with insurance provider Aetna.
+They accept Check, Mastercard, and Visa.
 Get in touch to see how therapy can fit your goals and schedule.

 Jennie Hudson